Write Long-form Blog Posts in Your Style & Tone with AI: Complete Guide

 Here’s how you do it.

-First, we need our blog articles in a digestible format.
+First, we need to get our blog articles in a format we can work with.

 For this, we’ve chosen markdown formatting.

-To get my blog articles from Wordpress, I exported my posts and then used a wordpress-export-to-markdown script to convert the files in bulk to markdown.
+To get my blog articles from Wordpress, I exported the posts and then used a wordpress-export-to-markdown script to convert the files in bulk to markdown.

 To export your Wordpress articles, first go to Tools and then Export.

 Next, select Posts.
-If you have a huge library of posts, you could start with articles from just one category, from a favorite author, or more recent ones that reflect the latest writing style.
+If you have a huge library of posts, you could start with articles from just one category, from a top author, or more recent ones that reflect your latest writing style.

 Then, press Download Export File.